CAU-CPSS/Homepage/README.md

 ### Databases

 The website uses JSON files to manage the data.
 Consider using RDBMS in case the data gets bigger.
+Currently, the JSON datasets are stored in [src/lib](./src/lib/).

 - `src/lib/alumni.json`: defines the information of the alumni.
 - `src/lib/members.json`: stores the current members of CPSS Lab.
 Move to `alumni.json` if they have graduated.